Steve Mormando: Career

+Olympic Games

 Mormando competed at three successive Olympic Games; the 1984 Summer Olympics in Los Angeles, the 1988 Summer Olympics in Seoul and the 1992 Summer Olympics in Barcelona.
-His best finish was sixth place in the team sabre event at the 1984 Olympics, and his best individual performance was 12th in the sabre event also at the 1984 Olympics.
+His best finish was sixth place in the team Sabre event at the 1984 Olympics, and his best individual performance was 12th in the Sabre event also at the 1984 Olympics.

+Masters level

-At the masters level, Mormando won a bronze medal at the Veterans Over-50 World Championships in Florida in 2005, and a gold medal at the 1998 Nike World Masters' Games in Oregon.
+Mormando won a bronze medal at the Veterans Over-50 World Championships in Florida in 2005, at the master's level and a gold medal at the 1998 Nike World Masters Games in Oregon.

+Coaching career

-As a coach, Mormando has coached more than forty All-Americans as well as six NCAA Champions.
-He has been inducted into several halls of fame, including the Rutgers University and the New Jersey Shore.
+Mormando has coached for more than forty years and has produced 47 All-Americans and six NCAA Champions.
+He has been inducted into several halls of fame, including Rutgers University, the New Jersey Shore and Toms River High School.
 He was also inducted into the USA Fencing Hall of Fame in 2020.

+During his years in Violets’ team, Mormando and his assistants combined won 11 consecutive University Athletic Association championships.
+He led the Violets to 12 top-10 national finishes, as well as 15 men's University Athletic Association (UAA) Championships (1988, 1990–2003) and 10 UAA women's titles (1989–92, 1996–2000, 2003).

+Military career

+Mormando served in the US Navy from 1973 to 1979.
+He was active on duty between 1973 and 1976 and later served as a US Navy reserve during his last years of service.
+He also served as an Anti-Submarine Warfare Technician, Rank AWAN, as well as served on the USS Independence during the Vietnam War from 1974 to 1975.